taiiii123/stop-watch/README.md

 ## Features🚀

-- **Status Bar Integration**: Shows the elapsed time in the status bar.
+- **Status Bar Integration**:
+  - Shows the elapsed time in the status bar.
+  - Integrated start/stop toggle button and reset button.
+  - Reload confirmation dialog when changing settings.
 - **Webview Interface**: An interactive webview interface for controlling the stopwatch.
 - **Start, Stop, Reset**: Simple controls to start, stop, and reset the stopwatch.
 - **Customizable Display**: Switch between dark and light mode with a theme toggle button.